 In South Australia, Rural Health Workforce Strategy funding was provided to support AHPs from various regional LHNs to undertake the AHRGP from 2019.
 The first group of trainees commenced their study in mid-2019, undertaking either the level 1 Allied Health Rural Generalist Program over one to two years, or the Level 2 Graduate Diploma of Rural Generalist Practice over two to three years, remotely through James Cook University (Queensland).

-As part of the pathway, trainees extend their knowledge in a range of clinical areas in order to respond to the diverse healthcare needs of rural communities, as well as undertake local service development projects within defined key rural generalist strategies:
+As part of the pathway, trainees extend their knowledge in a range of clinical areas to respond to the diverse healthcare needs of rural communities, as well as undertake local service development projects within defined key rural generalist strategies:

 Trainees work with their local teams in regional LHNs to implement innovative and effective solutions to the challenges of delivering care across geographically dispersed and culturally diverse populations.

 An initial evaluation (PDF 3MB) of phase 1 of the initiative was positive with trainees anticipating the program would give them the confidence and ability to work as more advanced rural generalist clinicians to better meet the needs of their local communities, while managers and supervisors anticipated positive outcomes for the trainees themselves as well as for their broader teams and consumers.

 The mid-way evaluation (PDF 2MB) of the AHRGP, released in October 2020, outlines key outcomes and the experiences of key stakeholders at the trainees’ mid-way point of the pathway.
 It also provides recommendations to support the ongoing successful implementation of the pathway in the regional LHNs.

 The end point evaluation (PDF 1MB), released in November 2022, outlines extensive benefits of the AHRGP including: